Saint-Ambroise-de-Kildare: History

-In 1803, the geographic township of Kildare was proclaimed, named after the town in Ireland.
-At that time, the land was granted as title deeds or as payment for professional services.
+In 1803, the geographic township of Kildare was proclaimed, named after Kildare, Ireland.
+At the time, the land was granted as title deeds or as payment for professional services.
 For example, the Lord of Lavaltrie entrusted the central portion to Mr. Vondevelden to pay for his surveying fees.
 As for the northern portion, Major Beauchamp Colclough, Crown Commissioner and Land Agent, granted land to English soldiers in 1822.
 He intended to establish the Town of Kildare, but his dismissal delayed the development of the place.

 The first inhabitants came from Saint-Paul, Saint-Elizabeth, Lanoraie, and Berthier.
 Among the early settlers were also many Irish families, who cleared much land, built an English school, built a chapel, and a Protestant cemetery.

-In 1832, the Parish of Saint-Jacques-de-Kildare was founded, renamed a year later to Saint-Philippe-de-Kildare.
-It was renamed again to its present name in 1839, since the Anglican, Methodist, and Catholic pioneers all had a devotion to Ambrose of Milan.
+In 1832, the Parish of Saint-Jacques-de-Kildare was founded, which was renamed a year later to Saint-Philippe-de-Kildare.
+It was renamed again to its present name in 1839 since the Anglican, Methodist, and Catholic pioneers all had a devotion to St. Ambrose of Milan.

-In 1847, the municipality was first incorporated, but abolished shortly after.
+In 1847, the municipality was first incorporated but was soon abolished.
 In 1855, the Parish Municipality of Saint-Ambroise-de-Kildare was formed, with Charles Laporte as first mayor and D. Maigret as first treasury-secretary.

-In 1956, the parish municipality lost a part of its territory when the Municipality of Sainte-Marcelline-de-Kildare was formed.
+In 1956, the parish municipality lost part of its territory when the Municipality of Sainte-Marcelline-de-Kildare was formed.

 On December 6, 2014, Saint-Ambroise-de-Kildare changed from parish municipality to a (regular) municipality.